anpham6/squared-functions/README.md

     "css": {
       "postcss": {
         "transform": {
-          "plugins": ["autoprefixer", "cssnano"] // Plugins have be installed with NPM manually }
+          "plugins": ["autoprefixer", "cssnano"] // Plugins have to be installed with NPM manually }
       },
       "sass": { // npm i sass